10 Types of Meditation – And Who They Might Be Good For

 If you’ve felt keen to start meditating but uncertain where to begin, look no further than the guide below—we’ve surveyed (and practiced!) major forms of meditation in order to share our recommendations on what might work for whom.

-This straightforward, secular technique has come to the forefront for busy Americans who need a way to slow down and re-inhabit the present moment.
+This straightforward, secular technique has come to the forefront for busy Americans.
+In other words, those who need a way to slow down and re-inhabit the present moment.
 It has been successfully introduced to schools, corporations and the military.
 Free of dogma or mysticism, mindfulness simply involves paying attention to the present reality without judging it.
-For example, you can watch a single leaf on a tree, listen to sounds in your environment, focus on sensations in your body, or observe thoughts and emotions as they arise and pass through the mind.
+For example, you can watch a single leaf on a tree or listen to sounds in your environment.
+You can also focus on sensations in your body, or observe thoughts and emotions as they arise and pass through the mind.
 The purpose is to develop calm, conscious awareness through every situation.
 Mindfulness is a good choice for people who need a versatile, no-nonsense technique that can be integrated into virtually every activity of life.
 Check out this list of mindfulness meditation courses.

 Using the breath as an aid to meditation—whether by deliberately controlling it or simply observing its natural flow—is a universal practice that features within many broader traditions.
 Yoga and martial arts incorporate breath manipulation into their movements and seated meditations, while Hindu and Buddhist styles utilize the breath to achieve samadhi, a deep one-pointed concentration.
 Part of its importance is that the breath is a notable link between the conscious and unconscious, being the only body function that is both autonomic and intentionally controllable.
 Breathwork is advisable for everyone, from beginners who need something easily accessible to tame stress and tension, to meditation adepts striving for the most radiant heights of human consciousness.
 Experiment with these five types of breath meditation from various world traditions.